-Right sanitisation methods and precautionary measures rooted in common sense can help fight the Covid-19 infection.
+The right sanitisation methods and precautionary measures rooted in common sense can help fight the COVID-19 infection.

 So, for your convenience, we discuss a few easy and practical tips that will help you in your sanitisation processes during a move.

 The disinfectants that you use while cleaning surfaces as well as your goods are of critical importance.
 The concentration of the liquids, as well as the contact time, are of vital importance.
 Pay heed to that with proper discretion.

 There are other factors as well, like product stability, toxicity or ease.
 Make sure to consider them well too before the cleaning procedure.